 GeneCards Summary for XIAP Gene

 XIAP (X-Linked Inhibitor Of Apoptosis, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
 Diseases associated with XIAP include lymphoproliferative syndrome, x-linked, 2 and lymphoproliferative syndrome, x-linked, 1.
-Among its related pathways are Pathways in cancer and Akt Signaling.
-GO annotations related to this gene include ubiquitin-protein transferase activity and cysteine-type endopeptidase inhibitor activity involved in apoptotic process.
+Among its related pathways are Signaling by GPCR and Pathways in cancer.
+GO annotations related to this gene include ligase activity and ubiquitin protein ligase activity.
 An important paralog of this gene is NAIP.